fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 Please contribute scenarios to the list below.

-**Using FSharp.Core nuget package to simplify .NET Framework development**.
-The F# community regularly use the existing FSharp.Core nuget package to simplify and remove edge cases in .NET Framework development.
+**Using FSharp.Core NuGet package to simplify .NET Framework development**.
+The F# community regularly use the existing FSharp.Core NuGet package to simplify and remove edge cases in .NET Framework development.

 1. A C# programmer wants to  consume an F# library (which is assumed not to package FSharp.Core).
 Adding a reference to the package doesn't add an FSharp.Core reference to the C# project.
-THe F# programmer solves this situation by adding an FSharp.Core nuget reference to their project, and republishing.
+THe F# programmer solves this situation by adding an FSharp.Core NuGet reference to their project, and republishing.

-1. Likewise, a C# programmer wants to  consume multiple F# libraries where FSharp.Core dependencies need to be resolved by Paket or Nuget.
+1. Likewise, a C# programmer wants to  consume multiple F# libraries where FSharp.Core dependencies need to be resolved by Paket or NuGet.